tonioloewald/filter-shapes/README.md

 [github](https://github.com/tonioloewald/filter-shapes) | [npm](https://www.npmjs.com/package/filter-shapes)

-**filter-shapes** `filter` function lets you filter an object using an example of that shape (these examples are `type` values, see [type-by-example](https://github.com/tonioloewald/type-by-example)).
-The way `type-by-example` type values work is that an example of what you want will usually do the trick: np
+**filter-shapes** `filter` function lets you filter an object using an example of that "shape" (these examples are `type` values, see [type-by-example](https://github.com/tonioloewald/type-by-example)).
+The way `type-by-example` type values work is that an example of what you want will usually do the trick.

 ## Filtering Simple Values

 Simple values will be filtered using examples in an obvious way, and more specifically